andrewbranch/docs/modules/03_Reference.md

    - Is the tsconfig.json within the package.json directory? **Yes.**
 7. In `./dist/utils.d.mts`, replace the `outDir` prefix with `rootDir`. **`./src/utils.d.mts`**
 8. Replace the output extension `.d.mts` with the corresponding input extension `.mts`. **`./src/utils.mts`**
-9. Return the path `"./src/utils.mts"` if it exists.
+9. Return the path `"./src/utils.mts"` if the file exists.
-10. Otherwise, return the path `"./dist/utils.d.mts"` if it exists.
+10. Otherwise, return the path `"./dist/utils.d.mts"` if the file exists.

 ##### Example: `node_modules` dependency with subpath pattern